grafana/beyla/docs/sources/setup/docker.md

 ---
 title: Run Beyla as a Docker container
 menuTitle: Docker
-description: Learn how to run Grafana's eBPF auto-instrumentation tool as a standalone Docker container that instruments another container.
+description: Learn how to setup and run Beyla as a standalone Docker container that instruments another container.
 weight: 2
+keywords:
+  - Beyla
+  - eBPF
+  - Docker
 ---

 # Run Beyla as a Docker container